robbert1978/robbert1978.github.io/source/_posts/2025-1-2-PhysicalTest-codegate2024.md

     [vm_start+0x1000, vm_start+0x2000) -> page1
     [vm_start+0x2000, vm_start+0x3000) -> page2

-    Also saved the vm_are_struct object to global variable `backing_vma`.
+    Also saves the vm_are_struct object to global variable `backing_vma`.

 1. We can read the page2 via `my_read`, not only via `[vm_start+0x1000, vm_start+0x2000)`

 1. Function `my_write` is so annoying.
-But now we just need to know we can write to the page1 throught this function, AND it releases 4 pages that allocated from `my_open`.
-It also unmap our userspace page via global variable `backing_vma`.
+But now we just need to know we can write to the page1 throught this function.
+After that, it releases 4 pages that allocated from `my_open`, and it unmaps our userspace page via global variable `backing_vma`.

 3. Function `my_release` release 4 page objects that allocated from `my_open`.
-It also unmap our userspace page via global variable `backing_vma`.
+It also unmaps our userspace page via global variable `backing_vma`.

 ## The bug